 Files of all adjudicated cases of academic dishonesty shall be established and maintained by the Provost and Vice President for Academic Affairs Office.
-Records of a first cheating incident that results in probation, suspension, or expulsion from the College and/or records for all subsequent offenses shall be placed in a student's official academic record.
+These files do not constitute any part of a student's official academic record, but may be used to establish evidence of repeated offenses.
+However, records of a first cheating incident that results in probation, suspension, or dismissal from the university as well as records for all offenses subsequent to any first offense shall be placed in a student's official academic record.
 Files of adjudicated cases that were not placed in the student's official academic record shall be destroyed at the time of the student's graduation.